Best Personal Loans for Bad Credit 2020

-What do you do when you hear the term, “financial adviser”?
-This term is nebulous and includes everything to insurance agents, tax preparers, from fiduciary fee only advisers.
-Most financial advisers are honest, competent professionals, while others are dishonest and have severe conflicts of interest.
-However, you must know common scams along with conflicts of interest some financial professionals could potential have, which include Ponzi Schemes, Misrepresentation Fraud, Affinity Fraud, pushing high fee products and churning.
+What do you do when you hear the term “financial adviser”?
+This term is nebulous and includes everything to insurance agents, tax prepares, from the fiduciary fee-only advisers.
+Most financial advisers are honest, competent professionals, while others are dishonest and have severe interest conflicts.
+However, you must know common scams and conflicts of interest some financial professionals could potentially have, including Ponzi Schemes, Misrepresentation Fraud, Affinity Fraud, pushing high fee products, and churning.

 This scheme is a classic and includes parts of other fraudulent activities, such as promising high returns.
-The best way to protect yourself against a ponzi scheme is to avoid opportunities that seem too good to be true.
-For example, the average annual stock market return over the long term is 7-8%.
-Thus, you should be wary of any adviser that can claim much higher returns than 7-8% with little risk.
-Also, these returns aren’t consistent and safer investments produce smaller returns than riskier ones.
+The best way to protect yourself against a Ponzi scheme is to avoid opportunities that seem too good to be true.
+For example, the average annual stock market return is 7-8% over the long term.
+Thus, it would help if you were wary of any adviser that can claim much higher returns than 7-8% with little risk.
+These returns aren’t consistent, and safer investments produce smaller returns than riskier ones.